 Birthday Girl had a blast making magic, and all the other kids were in awe of her color-changing skills.
 The best part of this food magic is that it is all natural.
 No artificial colors or food dyes here.
 The first secret to this magic trick is purple cabbage.
 Yep!
 Purple cabbage turns water blue.
 The second secret?
 Lemons!
 Acid turns purple cabbage pink.

 Okay so let’s break it down.
 This isn’t really magic at all, it is science!
 Science is pretty stinkin’ cool, and food science is even cooler.
 Purple cabbage is purple because of something called flavenoids (the more science-y name is Anthocyanin).
 These flavenoids are molecules that turn plants purple, red, pink, and just about any color in that spectrum.
-They are responsible for some leaves turning from green to red in the fall!
 You can also find purple cauliflower at fancy stores and farmer’s markets, and guess what?
 That purple cauliflower is purple for the same reason as purple cabbage.
 That’s right: anthocyanins!
 See?
 Isn’t science fun?!

-Anyway, I may not understand all the science behind this magic party trick, but I do understand that it is a super cool and fun show for kids of all ages at birthday parties.
+Anyway, I may not understand all the science behind this magical color-changing punch, but I do understand that it is a super cool and fun show for kids of all ages at birthday parties.
 Or just at home on a weekend when you’re in the mood for a little food fun.
 And really, who isn’t in the mood for some food fun?
 Also, it is so easy to do!

 - 1 head purple cabbage, roughly chopped